Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: User Experiment

-\paragraph{Rating by LLM} As part of the automatic method to score the user experience, we assessed the user's overall satisfaction using GPT-4o.
-We used GPT-4o as an evaluator because strong LLMs achieve performance comparable to human evaluators \citep{zheng2024judging}.
-As shown in Table~\ref{tab: Human Evaluation by GPT-4o}, there is a notable difference in Session 4, which aligns with the findings from the subjective evaluations.
+As part of the automatic method to score the user experience, we assessed the user's overall satisfaction using GPT-4o.
+We used GPT-4o as an evaluator because strong LLMs achieve performance comparable to human evaluators~\citep{zheng2024judging}.
+The prompt given to the user experience is given in Figure~\ref{fig:prompt for estimation of User Experience}.
+As shown in Table~\ref{tab: Human Evaluation by GPT-4o}, the results provide valuable insights into the performance of the three RAG chatbots.
+LUFY consistently emerges as the top performer, achieving the highest average rating and demonstrating a significant improvement in the later stages of the conversation (Session 4).
+This aligns with the subjective evaluations and is further supported by the sentiment analysis in the following section.